Analysis | Looking for a first-round upset in the men’s bracket? Look no further.

 32.2 percent (235th)

-Midwest region
+Midwest Region

 No. 13 South Dakota State

-The pride of the Summit League leads the nation in effective field goal rate (60 percent) with deadly shooting from beyond the three-point line (a nation’s best 44 percent).
+The pride of the Summit League leads the nation in effective field goal rate (60 percent) with deadly shooting from beyond the three-point line (a nation’s-best 44 percent).
 The Jackrabbits are scoring 1.2 points per contested catch-and-shoot attempt, the second-highest rate in the nation.
 Because opponents have to respect their long-range shooting, that opens the floor — particularly around the rim, where they shoot 61 percent and score 1.3 points per possession (91st percentile).
-After adjusting for strength of schedule, South Dakota State has the 12th best offensive efficiency in the nation, it a threat against any defense.
+After adjusting for strength of schedule, South Dakota State has the 12th best offensive efficiency in the nation, making it a threat against any defense.

-South region
+South Region

 No. 10 Loyola Chicago

-The Ramblers rank in the Top 50 for offensive efficiency and Top 25 for defensive efficiency, putting their performance on par with the better teams among No. 8 seeds rather than the teams seeded 10.
-Their narrow loss to Michigan State on a neutral court in November and the win against San Francisco on a neutral court in January show the upside of first-year coach Drew Valentine’s squad.
+The Ramblers rank in the top 50 in offensive efficiency and top 25 in defensive efficiency, putting them on par with the better teams among No. 8 seeds rather than the teams seeded 10.
+Their narrow loss to Michigan State on a neutral court in November and their win against San Francisco on a neutral court in January show the upside of first-year coach Drew Valentine’s squad.
 Plus, Sister Jean is back!

-West region
+West Region

 No. 13 Vermont

-Vermont ranks third nationally for effective field goal percentage (57 percent), including a sparkling 65 percent field goal rate around the rim, one of the highest in the nation (99th percentile).
-The Catamounts, who routed UMBC in the America East tournament final, 82-43, also limit the amount of second-chance opportunities opponents get off the offensive glass (19 percent allowed, No. 1 in country) and of the ones they do allow they are, as a whole, less successful than the league average.
+Vermont ranks third nationally in effective field goal percentage (57 percent), including a sparkling 65 percent field goal rate around the rim, one of the highest in the nation (99th percentile).
+The Catamounts, who routed Maryland Baltimore County in the America East tournament final, 82-43, also limit the amount of second-chance opportunities opponents get off the offensive glass (19 percent allowed, No. 1 in country), and the ones they do allow are, as a whole, less successful than the league average.